-After graduating from University Swansea Ian joined Elliott Brothers in 1970 on the Jindivik project.
+After graduating University Swansea joined Elliott Brothers in 1970 on the Jindivik project.
 He later joined the Lynx team working on the Automatic Flight Control System then, moving onto Tornado, became involved in both CSAS and SPILS.
 It was here that Ian was promoted from a Development/Project Engineer to Project Leader.

 Ian then joined the Experimental Aircraft Programme (EAP) as Project Manager.
-This highly successful programme was achieved in a remarkable short timescale, with the new aircraft flying 28 times in 21 days after its first flight.
+This highly successful programme was achieved in a remarkable short timescale, with the new aircraft flying 28 times in 21 days after its first